 Details of our share transactions for the period and a listing of our outstanding options and warrants can be found in Note 8 of our financial statements.

-Subsequent to the end of the period, the Company has not issued any common shares on exercise of options or warrants.
+Subsequent to the end of the period, the Company has not issued any common shares on exercise of options or warrants or announced or completed any private placements.